LispCookbook/cl-cookbook/windows.md

     </code></pre>

 * A non-IDE Lisp image & exe (alisp.exe) will be created in the ACL directory to be used with Emacs.
 Exit the ACL IDE.
-* OPTIONAL: Download the [Franz documentation](https://franz.com/support/documentation/) from [https://franz.com/ftp/pub/acl10.1/acl10.1doc.zip](https://franz.com/ftp/pub/acl10.1/acl10.1doc.zip) and use Winzip to unpack the files into the c:\bin\acl-6.2 directory.
-[Larry Hunter](http://compbio.uchsc.edu/Hunter/) wrote the [acldoc.el](http://compbio.uchsc.edu/Hunter/acldoc.el) utility that allows you to use the Franz documentation.
-Download it from [http://compbio.uchsc.edu/Hunter/acldoc.el](http://compbio.uchsc.edu/Hunter/acldoc.el) and put it into the c:\home\site directory.
+* OPTIONAL: Download the [Franz documentation](https://franz.com/support/documentation/) from [https://franz.com/ftp/pub/acl10.1/acl10.1doc.zip](https://franz.com/ftp/pub/acl10.1/acl10.1doc.zip) and use WinZip to unpack the files into the c:\bin\acl-6.2 directory.

 ## <a name="Installing LispWorks">6\.
 Installing LispWorks</a> (optional)